 - Cover discoloured or worn teeth

-If you feel that your teeth are becoming more transparent or becoming darker in colour, they may be wearing down.
-Your dentist will discuss the reasons behind this as it is important that they are addressed first.
-If your dentist recommends a crown restoration, then this crown will be fabricated to resemble the natural shape and strength of your existing tooth through the use of a ceramic material.
+If you feel that your teeth are becoming more transparent or darker in colour, they may be wearing down.
+Your dentist will discuss the reasons behind this as they must be treated first.
+If your dentist recommends a crown restoration, then this crown will be made to match the natural shape and strength of your existing tooth in a ceramic material.